Changing Your Eating Habits for Weight LossBy Sarah S – Jenny Craig

 - Use this visual portion size guide to make sure you’re not accidentally overeating recommended serving sizes.

 Still hungry after your meal?
 Nutritionists recommend waiting 20 minutes before refilling your plate to determine if you are actually hungry or not.

 #4.
 Smart Snacking

 Healthy snacking throughout the day is important to help keep your metabolism up so you burn more calories all day long.
 Snacking not only keeps your blood sugar stable so your energy levels remain high, but healthy snacks also supply essential nutrients to your body.
-In addition, snacking throughout the day has also proved to prevent you from overeating during mealtimes.3 To receive the benefits of snacking, it is recommended to have a healthy snack 2-3 times a day.
+In addition, snacking throughout the day has also proved to prevent you from overeating during mealtimes.3 How often should you eat snacks?
+To receive the benefits of snacking, it is recommended to have a healthy snack 2-3 times a day.